Our mission

 Our governance

 The Frontier Model Forum is an industry-supported non-profit 501(c)(6), established in 2023.
-In line with its mission, the Forum provides public benefits related to AI safety and does not engage in lobbying.
+In line with its mission, the Forum provides public benefits related to AI safety and security and does not engage in lobbying.